AlbaXIII/sinking-ships/README.md

 ![Game board midgame](readme-images/board-midgame.PNG)

-Attacks from each combatant are seperated by use of Pythons time package to insert some time between inputs, this is purely to expand the game experience and build tension between turns.
+Attacks from each combatant are seperated by use of Pythons time package to insert some breathing space between inputs, this is purely to expand the game experience and build tension between turns.

 ![Wait function](readme-images/wait-function.PNG)